 For a unique way to get around the downtown core, take a walk in North America’s largest continuous underground shopping mall.
 According to Guinness World Records, the Path is home to 29 km (18 miles) of retail space tunnels that connect 50 office towers, six hotels, five subway stations and Toronto’s main train terminal, the Union Station.

 Royal Ontario Museum (ROM)

 The Toronto Islands offer unbeatable views of the city.
-Bring your bike, rollerblades or a picnic basket or take advantage of various on-site sports facilities, kayak and canoe rentals as well as stand up paddle boarding.
-Kids will enjoy the Centerville Them Park with numerous rides, food and drink options for the whole family.
+Bring your bike, rollerblades or picnic basket or take advantage of various on-site sports facilities, kayak and canoe rentals, as well as stand-up paddle boarding.
+Kids will enjoy Centerville Them Park with numerous rides, and food and drink options for the whole family.